 I am frequently told, “Wow, you look so put-together all the time.
 I just don’t have time for that.”

 You know what?
-I’ve timed it and it takes me exactly the same amount of time to throw on jeans and a blouse that make me feel sexy as hell as it does to put on sweats and a hoodie that make me want to sit on the couch and do nothing.
+I’ve timed it and it takes me exactly the same amount of time to throw on jeans and a blouse that make me feel great as it does to put on sweats and a hoodie that make me want to sit on the couch and do nothing.

 The difference in how I feel, though, is huge.